algosup/2022-2023-project-5-algorithmics-Team-7/Documents/Functional-Specifications.md

 1875
 4375
 ```
-- It is requested that the amounts be integers or have a fixed number of decimal points (two), which will allow for precise equivalence computation and quicker checks when determining if tanks can be combined.
+- It is requested that the amounts be integers or have a fixed number of decimals (two), which will allow for precise equivalence computation and quicker checks when determining if tanks can be combined.
+They will have the same unit.
 - We assume that the wines are present in the first tanks in the same order of the formula.
 (Here, wine N°3 starts at 37.5 volume units and must be present at 40%)
 - The decimal separators must be a dot `.` and not a comma `,`.
 - *If time allows it, the optional usage of volume units may be added.*

 The software should return two text files containing the following informations:
-- The closest resulting formula from the required one and the steps to achieve it
+- The closest resulting formula from the required one and the steps to achieve it.
-- *If time allows it, the formula generating the less waste and the steps to achieve it*
+- *If time allows it, the formula generating the less waste and the steps to achieve it*.
-- *If time allows it, a formula that consiliates conformity of the desired formula and steps to achieve it*
+- *If time allows it, a formula that consiliates conformity of the desired formula and steps to achieve it*.
-- The values should be given with up to 3 decimals
+- The values should be given with up to 3 decimals.

 `result.txt` (percentage of each wine in the resulting formula):
 ```